esrille/ibus-hiragana/docs_md/en/install.md

 sudo add-apt-repository ppa:esrille/releases
 ```

-To install the Hiragana IME, use the following **apt** command as usual:
+To install Hiragana IME, use the following **apt** command as usual:

 ```
 sudo apt update